risc0/risc0/website/api/zkvm/composition.md

 # Proof Composition

-RISC Zero's zkVM is the only zkVM that offers a convenient API for efficiently verifying proofs inside the guest program.
+RISC Zero's zkVM offers a convenient API for efficiently verifying proofs inside the guest program.

 This feature enables rich possibilities for building modular applications.
 Check out the [blog post] to learn more about the power of proof composition.